Skip to main content

 I work for a US company entirely remotely.
 Can I visit Canada for 3 months and keep working?+

-Under IRPR r.186(a), working for a foreign employer remotely while visiting Canada without entering the Canadian labour market may be permissible.
-However, IRCC has not issued explicit formal guidance on "digital nomad" situations.
-The safer interpretation is that purely remote work for a foreign employer with no Canadian clients or revenue is not prohibited — but this is a legal grey area and you should not treat it as a guaranteed right.
+Many immigration practitioners reason that, by analogy to the business-visitor exemption in IRPR r.186(a) and r.187 (which turns on the primary source of remuneration and the principal place of business being outside Canada), purely remote work for a foreign employer does not enter the Canadian labour market and so may not require a work permit.
+However, this is an interpretation by analogy, not the literal text of the regulation, and IRCC has not issued explicit formal guidance on "digital nomad" situations.
+The safer interpretation is that purely remote work for a foreign employer with no Canadian clients or revenue is not prohibited, but this is a legal grey area and you should not treat it as a guaranteed right.
 For longer stays, consult an immigration lawyer.

 Does Canada have a digital nomad visa like Portugal or Spain?+